 The Official Software development kit was developed by a partnership between SN Systems who are known for excellent 3rd party development kits and the Game Studio Psygnosis who are known for excellent quality games.

-It was called PSY-Q and even although it was owned by Sony it was actually a cross-platform development kit which included support for the Sega Saturn!
+It was initially called PSY-Q and even although it was owned by Sony it was actually a cross-platform development kit which included support for the Sega Saturn!

 Official Playstation 1 Software Development Kit (PSYQ)